gemc/clas12Tags_old/README.md

 - 4a.2.3 :clock4: : Same as 4a.2.2 with in addition:

 	- (ctof, ftof banks: 1 ADC output / pmt instead of ADCL/ADCR for a single paddle)
+	- CTOF, FTOF Paddle to PMT digitization for FADC
 	- background merging algorithm framework
-	- CTOF, FTOF Paddle to PMT digitization for FADC
+	- background merging algorithm implementation in digitization: DC, BST and MM.
 	- Correct field geant4-caching
 	- Solenoid integration method: G4ClassicalRK4 to fix some geant4 navigation issues in the field.
 Slower but more reliable (should have less crashes)
 	- SYNRAD option to activate synchrotone radiation in vacuum (SYNRAD=1) or any material (SYNRAD=2)
-	- background merging algorithm implementation in digitization: DC, BST and MM.
 	- dc gas material changed to 90% Ar, 10% G4_CARBON_DIOXIDE.
+	- new geant4 version :soon:

 <br>

-- 4a.2.4 :clock4: : Same as 4a.2.2 with in addition:
+- 4a.2.4 :clock4: : Same as 4a.2.3 with in addition:

 	- Solenoid from CAD models :soon:
-	- new geant4 version :soon:
 	- RF shift from target center :soon: